 The sensor runs offline-first: capture continues with no network access.
 License-validation grace period is 30 days.
 Audit-pack manifests sign locally and queue for upload when connectivity returns.
 For truly air-gapped deployments (defense, industrial control), see the sovereign-tier deployment which ships with on-premises license + audit infrastructure.

 Compliance teams plan defense-in-depth.
-Knowing where AiEGIS stops lets them deploy the right complementary controls (DLP, CASB, network segmentation) at the boundary.
+Knowing where aiegis stops lets them deploy the right complementary controls (DLP, CASB, network segmentation) at the boundary.
 A vendor who claims complete coverage is either wrong or hiding the gap.
 We would rather lose a deal to a more honest pitch than win one we cannot defend in an audit.

 Found a limitation we have not documented?
 Email [email protected] or open an issue on our public Grid repo.
 Empirical falsification is the fastest way to make this list better.